 Dragon Tattoo Trilogy (Extended Edition) [DVD]

+You can get both the original theatrical version and Dragon Tattoo Trilogy: Extended Edition, the TV miniseries presentation, which offers the most complete screen version of the story.
 The Blu-ray and DVD box sets from Music Box itself is a simple, handsome design: four slim paperboard cases in a heavy protective slipsleeve.
 The first three discs are the same editions that were released individually, but the fourth “Bonus Disc” is exclusive to this set.
 “Millennium: The Story,” a 49-minute English-language documentary, is the most substantial supplement in this presentation.
 Produced in 2009, before the second and third films were released, is more focused on the books, the phenomenon (we tag along the “Millennium Tour” that has become a tourist attraction in Stockholm) and the life and inspirations of author Stieg Larsson, who had already died.
 The disc also includes Swedish-language interviews with stars Noomi Rapace (20 minutes) and Michael Nyqvist (13 minutes), an interview featurette with the cast and crew of The Girl Who Played With Fire and The Girl Who Kicked The Hornet’s Nest (14 minutes) and a short featurette on the fight scene between Niederman and Paulo Roberto in The Girl Who Played With Fire (9 minutes), all subtitled in English, plus galleries of trailers and posters from all the films.